 According to the USDA, Americans consume more than 2.2 billion gallons of tea per year, about 80 percent (around 1.75 billion gallons) of which is iced.
 That's an average of nearly 6.5 gallons of iced tea per person!
 Iced "sweet tea" has been consumed in the south for 100 years or more, but with the rise of fast food restaurants (nearly all of which sell iced tea), America has watched its tea consumption double in the past 30 years.

-Iced tea was most likely introduced to America during the 1904 St. Louis World Fair by tea merchant Richard Blechynden.
+Iced black tea was most likely introduced to America during the 1904 St. Louis World Fair by tea merchant Richard Blechynden.
 The fair was held on a sweltering day in the summer, and Blechynden was having a difficult time promoting hot Indian black tea to the attendees.
 So, the enterprising merchant and his staff developed an apparatus in which brewed Indian tea would flow through iced lead pipes, creating a chilled beverage and a successful day for Blechynden!